• About

 The Christ Candle: This white candle represents Christ!
 Our Messiah, Jesus, Light of the World is finally here!

-This year, the first Sunday of Advent is December 2.
-To follow along the days of Advent, we read from one of these three books:
+Advent begins on the fourth Sunday before Christmas each year.
+To follow along the days of Advent, we alternate reading from one of these three books each Advent season:

 Jotham’s Journey